git-bug/git-bug/doc/md/git-bug_user_create.md

 ### Options

 ```
+  -a, --avatar string   Avatar URL
+  -e, --email string    Email of the user
   -h, --help            help for create
+  -n, --name string     Name to identify the user
 ```

 ### SEE ALSO